dmauser/azure-dns-private-resolver/adr-lab/README.md

 chmod +xr adr-deploy.sh
 ./adr-deploy.sh
 ```

+**Note:** Azure Cloud Shell has a timeout of 20 min of inactivity.
+Make sure you have an active window or issue few enters during the deployment.
+An alternative for Azure Cloud Shell is install AZCLI for your Linux distribution or get Linux for Windows via WSL2.
+See more information in [Set up a WSL development environment](https://docs.microsoft.com/en-us/windows/wsl/setup/environment)

 You can follow the the first part of the provisioning by using Deployments under settings section over the resource group as shown: